flyingboy007/citrus_payments/README.md

 ###### **i) Refunds**
 A refund in a marketplace ecosystem is a `two` step process:
- Case 1) Merchant Refunding the customer who made the payment.
+ Case 1) Merchant Refunding the customer who made the payment(Payment Gateway Refund).
  Case 2) Merchant collecting the refund back from the seller who sold the good/service.

- **Case1** is taken care by the regular *Payment Gateway Refund*

  **Payment Gateway Refund**
+ _Merchant Refunding the customer who made the payment_

        transaction_attributes={
         merchantTxnId: "RD-0320837687",